smartdevicelink/sdl_evolution/proposals/NNNN-Multi-Proxy-Managers.md

 OS Specific:
 * Android
   * The ability to use mutiple SdlManagers within a single service
+  * This can be accomplished by allowing the manager to create multiple sessions on a single transport
 * iOS
   * The ability to start multiple SDLManagers when using multisession
+  * This can be accomplished by allowing the manager to create multiple sessions on a single transport

 ## Potential downsides